How To Remove Thatch From Your Lawn?

 In all seriousness, thatching is quite labor intensive if you are to do it manually with a rake, but it’s probably the single best thing you can do to speed up the growth of your lawn.

 This year I could not understand why my grass wasn’t coming out as lush and green as the year before.
+To enhance your lawn’s appearance and health, you might also consider composting to create nutrient-rich soil for your grass.

 I gave the lawn even more water and fertilizer, but yet, it wasn’t looking as good.